Maghnie/docs/developers/api-documentation/guides-and-tutorials/tagging.md

 ### Deleting a favorite

-Maybe that _datapoint\_within\_your\_office_ is not that important, after all.
+Maybe that _datapoint\_within\_your\_office_ is not that important after all.
 Removing it from the list of your favorites is a simple matter of calling `DELETE /v2/datapoint/favorite` with the usual parameters:

 <table>
   <thead>